simplesalt/main-9bc77/content/posts/cis2_3.md

 You could interpret "Unauthorized Software" as any software that hasn't been approved.
 This is the default interpretation of many hard-nosed security engineers.
 It's in that spirit of "I need to look at everything you do to make sure it's not bad" approach that pervades the security industry.

-Vetting every piece of software before it's allowed to be used is a huge effort, and not really the point of this control – that is delivered by CIS 2.5-2.7.
+Vetting every piece of software before use is a huge effort and not the point of this control – that is delivered by CIS 2.5-2.7.

-The true meaning of Unauthorized in CIS 2.3 is to maintain a list of bad software and use your discovery engine to find and squash any installs (with exceptions as warranted, per above).
-In this vision, you continually improve the security and health of your worker endpoints by adding bad software to the list and eliminating any associated installs.
-This allows you to start small and gradually expand your list of bad software as you drive people to your recommended options.
+Unauthorized in CIS 2.3 means maintaining a list of bad software and using your discovery engine to find and squash any installs (with exceptions as warranted, per above).
+In this vision, you continually improve the security and health of your worker endpoints by gradually expanding your list of bad software as you drive people to better options.

 The software you want to start with is the possibly illegal or malicious stuff: TOR browsers, freeware packaged with adware or malware, downloads from cnet or a torrent.
-From there, you'll want to work on EOL apps with major and common vulnerabilities: old java, proprietary browser plugins that only work with IE6, IE6 itself, etc. You may also consider adding software that allows people to bypass security controls such as Type 2 Hypervisors.
+From there, you'll want to work on EOL apps with major and common vulnerabilities: old java, IE6, etc. You may also consider adding software that allows people to bypass security controls such as Type 2 Hypervisors.
 You can even go crazy and disallow some software by function: maybe fancy powershell consoles are Unauthorized for everyone except IT.

 ## Implication 4: The Challenge